-Daniel Ziblatt is Professor of Government at Harvard University.
-He is the author of Conservative Parties and the Birth of Democracy (Cambridge University Press, 2017), a book which offers a reinterpretation of Europe's historical democratization, placing conservative parties at the center of his analysis.
-He is also the author of Structuring the State: The Formation of Italy and Germany and the Puzzle of Federalism(Princeton University Press, 2006), a study of state-building and the origins of federalism in nineteenth century Europe.
-The latter book won three prizes from the American Political Science Association, including the 2007 Prize for the Best Book published on European Politics.
-He is co-editor of a 2010 special double issue of Comparative Political Studies entitled "The Historical Turn in Democratization Studies."
-Recent and forthcoming papers appear in Journal of Economic History,American Poiltical Science Review, Comparative Political Studies,and World Politics.
-His papers have received APSA's 2011 Mary Parker Follett Prize from the Politics and History Section of APSA, APSA's 2009 Luebbert Prize for the best paper published in comparative politics, the 2008 Sage prize for best paper presented in comparative politics at the APSA meeting, and two prizes in 2010 from the Comparative Democratization Section of APSA.
-Ziblatt has been a DAAD Fellow in Berlin, an Alexander von Humboldt visiting fellow at the Max Planck Institute in Cologne and the University of Konstanz, Germany, and visiting professor at Sciences Po Paris (2014) and Ecole Normale Superieure, Paris (2009) and a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.Ziblatt received his PhD from University of California, Berkeley and his B.A. degree in German Studies and Politics at Pomona College.
+Daniel Ziblatt is Professor of Government at Harvard University and has served as interim director of Harvard University's Minda De Gunzburg Center for European Studies.
+His research and teaching interests include democratization, state-building, comparative politics, and historical political economy, with a particular interest in European political development.
+He is the author of three books, How Democracies Die (with Steven Levitsky) forthcoming in January 2018, Conservative Parties and the Birth of Democracy (Cambridge University Press, 2017) and Structuring the State: The Formation of Italy and Germany and the Puzzle of Federalism(Princeton University Press, 2006).
+He also was co-editor of a 2010 special double issue of Comparative Political Studies entitled "The Historical Turn in Democratization Studies."
+Recent scholarly articles have appeared in Journal of Economic History,American Political Science Review, Comparative Political Studies,and World Politics.
+His work has been the recipient of numerous prizes including the American Political Science Association's 2007 Best Book Prize in European Politics, APSA's Mary Parker Follett Prize in Politics and History, the Gregory Luebbert Prize in Comparative Politics, prizes from the Comparative Democratization Section of APSA, as well as the Gabriel Almond Dissertation Prize and the Ernst Haas Dissertation Prize.
+Ziblatt is the director of a research program at Harvard University called Politics Through Time, which is a hub for social scientific research on the political history of democracy and political accountability.
+He has been a Fernand Braudel Senior Fellow at the European University Institute (Florence Italy), DAAD Fellow in Berlin, an Alexander von Humboldt visiting fellow at the Max Planck Institute in Cologne and the University of Konstanz, Germany, and visiting professor at Sciences Po Paris (2014) and Ecole Normale Superieure, Paris (2009) and Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University, and holder of the Suzanne Young Murray Fellowship at Harvard University's Radcliffe Institute for Advanced Study.
+He serves on the editorial board of several journals, including Comparative Political Studies, World Politics, and German Politics and Society.Ziblatt received his PhD from University of California, Berkeley and his B.A. degree in German Studies and Politics at Pomona College.